moratodpg/imp_marl/heuristics/README.md

 Execute the script `download_heuristic_logs.sh` to retrieve the logs of the experiments conducted in the paper.

 **To reproduce** the results, please specify the seed and heuristics corresponding to the environment of interest.
-You can find those in the stored numpy files stored in heur_search folder.
+You can find those in the numpy files stored in heur_search folder.

 For instance, to retrieve the test results of the environment uncorrelated 4-out-of-5: